night-slayer18/ugit/docs/api-reference.md

 - `Repository`: Repository instance

 **Raises:**
-- `RuntimeError`: Not in a ugit repository
+- `NotInRepositoryError`: Not in a ugit repository

 #### `format_timestamp(timestamp: str) -> str`